lutherism/GraphNoQL/README.md

 # Brief

-`./source/js/modules/queryEngine.js` is the primary module in this project", which takes in a query object (defined in `./docs/schema.md`)", and a callback.
-It then makes a bunch of mongo queries and returns the queried tree to a callback.
+`./source/js/modules/queryEngine.js` is the primary module in this project, which takes in a query object (defined in `./docs/schema.md`)", and a callback.
+It then makes a bunch of mongo queries and returns the requested tree to a callback.

 # Example

 We have tweaked Facebook's GraphQL format to be JSON compatible.
-The biggest change is that we got rid of calls, and use string id's for root node queries, and special **Edge** objects for queriying edges.
+The biggest change is that we got rid of calls, and use string id's for root node queries, and special **Edge** objects for querying edges.

 Let's look at an example query: